DiFronzo/OpenLibrary-GraphQL/README.md

 }
 ```
 ### `Find authors`
-The function `findAuthor` is used find author by using the author [slug](https://openlibrary.org/authors/OL576769A).
+The function `findAuthor` is used to find an author by using the authors [slug](https://openlibrary.org/authors/OL576769A).
 The `id` need to be a string.
 With GraphQL you can choose what result should be returned.
 Use the `DOCS` tab on the right side for available parameters.
 ```gql
 query
 {